Protecting people most at risk from COVID

 Questions and Answers

-Shielding is about minimising your risk of exposure to COVID-19.
-In practical terms, this means:
+Shielding was about minimising the risk of exposure to COVID-19.
+During the height of the pandemic in practical terms, this meant that those who were advised to shield should:-

-* do not leave your house except to exercise (with the people you live with or one person from your support bubble) or to attend health appointments including vaccination appointments
+* not leave their house except to attend health appointments including vaccination appointments

-* do not attend work, school or university.
+* not attend work, school or university.
 Work from home where possible

 * strictly avoid contact with someone who is displaying COVID-19 symptoms

-A benefit of being added to the Shielded Patient List means that you will get priority access to having a vaccination, if you haven't already been vaccinated.
+A benefit of being added to the Shielded Patient List meant that these people were given priority access to having a vaccination, if they hadn't already been vaccinated

-The Government has set up the National Shielding Support website, where you can register for support if you need it.
-Get support if you're clinically extremely vulnerable to coronavirus - GOV.UK (www.gov.uk)
+More information and how people can register for support if needed can be found on the GOV.UK website Get support if you're clinically extremely vulnerable to coronavirus - GOV.UK (www.gov.uk)

 What help and support is available?